ebanalyse/ebnerd-benchmark/README.md

 - **A step-by-step tutorial** for running a **CodaBench server locally**, which is required to evaluate models on the hidden test set.

 ## Useful Links
-For more information about the dataset and its usage, please visit: [recsys.eb.dk](https://recsys.eb.dk/).
+For more information about the dataset, the RecSys '24 Challenge, and its usage, please visit: **[recsys.eb.dk](https://recsys.eb.dk/)**.

 ### CodaBench
 - **[CodaBench Server Setup Guide](LINK)**